mWater/minimongo/README.md

 Uses code from Meteor.js minimongo package, reworked to support more geospatial queries and made npm+browserify friendly.

+It is either IndexedDb backed (IndexedDb), WebSQL backed (WebSQLDb), Local storage backed (LocalStorageDb) or in memory only (MemoryDb).

+Autoselection is possible with utils.autoselectLocalDb(options, success, error)

 ## Usage

 Minimongo is designed to be used with browserify.